The 12 Hallmarks of Aging in Dogs, Explained

 NAD: the Spendable Currency of Repair

 NAD is a working molecule cells spend and recycle constantly.
-It helps move electrons during energy production, and it also serves as “fuel” for enzymes that respond to stress, including PARPs.
-When DNA damage triggers PARPs repeatedly, NAD can be consumed faster than it is rebuilt, especially if the NAD salvage pathway is already running with less overhead in older tissues.
-This is the core of “PARP enzymes and NAD depletion in dogs”: repair activity can quietly drain a molecule that many body systems depend on (Hurtado-Bagès, 2020).
+It moves electrons during energy production and fuels enzymes that respond to stress, including PARPs.
+When DNA damage triggers PARPs repeatedly, NAD can be consumed faster than it is rebuilt, especially when the salvage pathway already runs with less overhead in older tissues.
+That is the core of PARP-driven NAD depletion: repair quietly drains a molecule many systems depend on (Hurtado-Bagès, 2020).

 Why DNA Repair Can Create NAD Bankruptcy